gitter-badger/phoenix-starter/README.md

 Provides an example implementation for authentication in Phoneix applications using Überauth and Guardian.

-The main user model is `User` which has many `Authorization`s.
+The main user model is `User` which has many `Authorization's`.
 This is done so that for any given user they can have authorizations from different sources.
 Github, Slack, Google, Facebook, Email/Password etc.